 News

-Live Science on MSN2 'new stars' have exploded into the night sky at once — potentially for the first time in historyAstronomers have spotted another never-before-seen "nova" blaze to life in the night sky.
-This may be the first time that ...
+Live Science on MSN2 'new stars' have exploded into the night sky in recent weeks — and both are visible to the naked eyeAstronomers have spotted another never-before-seen "nova" blaze to life in the night sky.
+This may be the first time that simultaneous stellar explosions have been visible to the naked eye in recorded ...

 TWO new stars have suddenly appeared in the night sky, caused by some of the most powerful explosions in the universe.
-Two ...
+Two distant stellar explosions have burned so bright that we can now see them ...

-GB News on MSNSpace breakthrough as two new 'never before seen' stars explode into sky in 'historical extremely rare event'Classic novas typically appear in the night sky once a year at most, making the simultaneous appearance of two such events ...
+GB News on MSNSpace breakthrough as two new 'never before seen' stars explode into sky in 'historical extremely rare event'Classic novas typically appear in the night sky once a year at most, making the simultaneous appearance of two such events almost unheard of in astronomical circles.
+The first nova, designated V462 ...

 This image shows the Vela pulsar wind nebula.
 Light blue represents X-ray polarization data from NASA’s Imaging X-ray Polarimetry Explorer.
 Pink and purple colors correspond to data from NASA ...